followNate/abmp/weenix/vfs-README.txt

-NOTE: We are not removing the ceated files and directories for the TESTING purpose. !
+NOTE: We are not removing the created files and directories for the TESTING purpose. !

 Please reach us ASAP if you find any doubts.